Wednesday, October 30, 2013

 Do you recognize that if you light a candle in your house, the house is hotter immediately?
 Do you recognize that your house is NOT a closed system?

-This issue is being screwed up by fighting over what to do about it, but the facts of the matter are not in doubt.
-Really.
+This issue is being screwed up by fighting over what to do about it.

 There are cities where there were none before.